-The Israeli government paid NIS 527,000 (EU 96,000) in hotel costs for Defense Minister Ehud Barak and an entourage of 15 people, including his wife, for a four-night stay at the Intercontinental Hotel in Paris while attending the Paris Air Salon in June, State Comptroller Micha Lindenstrauss revealed in a special report published Wednesday.
+The Israeli government paid NIS 527,000 in hotel costs for Defense Minister Ehud Barak and an entourage of 15 people, including his wife, for a four-night stay at the Intercontinental Hotel in Paris while attending the Paris Air Show in June, State Comptroller Micha Lindenstrauss revealed in a special report published Wednesday.

 The entire mission included the 16-person entourage headed by Barak, and a professional delegation of 34 army and Defense Ministry officials.

-Lindenstrauss urged the government to set limits to the cost and standard of hotels that ministers and their entourage are permitted to stay in abroad.
+Lindenstrauss urged the government to set limits on the cost and standard of hotels that ministers and their entourage are permitted to stay in abroad.

-State Control Committee chairman Yoel Hasson (Kadima) called the State Comptroller's report "one of the most severe reports ever compiled on the misuse of public funds."
+State Control Committee chairman Yoel Hasson (Kadima) on Wednesday called the report "one of the most severe reports ever compiled on the misuse of public funds.

 Hasson said that the State Control Committee would convene in the next few days to discuss the report.